magepages/mpdocs/docs/thank-you-page/index.md

   - The default title is *Thank you for signing up!*

 - **Page Sub-title**:
-  -   - Enter the title for Thank You Page
+  - Enter the title for Thank You Page
   - The default title is *Welcome you to our exclusive newsletters with every updates*

 - **Page Description**:
   - Enter the information that needs to display on Thank You Page
-      - The default detailed description is:
-      *You would be the first to reach our latest arrivals, news, events, various special promotions, giveaways and more.*
-      *Stay tuned and keep updated.
+  - The default detailed description is: *You would be the first to reach our latest arrivals, news, events, various special promotions, giveaways and more.
+Stay tuned and keep updated.
 All the best!*
   - HTML is supported

 - **Enable Block(s)**:
   - Choose the block that displays on Thank You Page as *OCoupon, Social Sharing*
   - Multiple blocks can be displayed at the same time.

 - **Static Block**:
   - Choose Static Block that will display on the Thank You Page
   - `Static Block = No display`: Not allow displaying any block oon Thank You Page

 - **Mageplaza Product Slider**:
   - Choose the block of Product Slider extension displaying on Thank You Page